-If a student desires to use any graduate facility, a "Request for Special Permission for Non-Class Day Usage" signed by your supervisor must be submitted to the Academic Office at least 2 business days prior to use.
+If a student desires to use any graduate facility on a non-class day, a "Request for Special Permission for Non-Class Day Usage" signed by the student's supervisor must be submitted to the Academic Office at least 2 business days prior to use.
+If approved, the facility will be opened during the requested period.